OPS-E2E-PPE/VBA-Docs/api/Office.Permission.ApplyPolicy.md

  .Enabled = True
  .ApplyPolicy ("\\server\share\permissionpolicy.xml")
  End With
- strIRMInfo = "Permissions are now restricted on this document " &amp; _ vbCrLf &amp; _
+ strIRMInfo = "Permissions are now restricted on this document " & _
+ vbCrLf & _
  " and the permission policy has been applied."
  End Select
  MsgBox strIRMInfo, vbInformation + vbOKOnly, "IRM Information"